FLASH SALES: discover new special offers every week!

 Where to Plant Valerian or Centranthus

-Even though it can also grow in any soil, common valerian will thrive more in rich, cool, and moist but well-drained soil and in partial shade.
+While it can also grow in any soil, common valerian will thrive more in rich, cool, and moist but well-drained soil and in partial shade.

-With its rapid growth, garden Valerian is ideal for quickly flowering a poor bank, an unsightly old wall, or a brand new garden; it is a born coloniser!
+With its rapid growth, garden Valerian is ideal for quickly flowering a poor bank, an unsightly old wall, or a brand-new garden; it is a born coloniser!

 Melliferous to the core, valerian flowers are useful in the vegetable garden.